microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-container-service-using-jenkins.md

-# Deploy to Azure Container Service using Fabric8 Maven Plugin
+# Deploy to Azure Container Service using Jenkins

-This document shows how to deploy this todo app java project to Kubernetes cluster using Maven plugin.
+This document shows how to deploy this todo app java project to Kubernetes cluster using Jenkins.
-It firstly uses Spotify Docker Maven Plugin to build a docker image and push the image to a private Azure Container Registry.
-Then, it uses Fabric8 Maven Plugin to generate Kubernetes resource yaml file and apply the yaml file to your cluster.

 ## Create Azure services